CircuitData/CircuitData-Language/Products.md

     * staggered ( type is "boolean".
 True if the vias are staggered )
     * stacked ( type is "boolean".
 True if the vias are staggered )
     * alivh ( type is "boolean".
 True if ALIVH vias )

+## Metrics
+### Board

+### Array

+## Logistical
+### Inner packaging
+In describing the inner packaging of several products together before they are put in an outer package and shipped, there are several options to be set.
+They are all wrapped into a "inner_packing" object.
+Potential tags are:

+* ipc_1601_section_4_2_2_type ( type is "string".
+Choices are "a", "b", "c" or "d".
+Please refer to the IPC document for description )
+* hic ( type is "boolean".
+True to include a HIC (Humidity Indicator Card) in the inner packaging )
+* esd ( type is "boolean".
+True to force the use of electrostatic discharge compatible material )
+* dessicant ( type is "boolean".
+True if a dessicant should be included )
+* vacuum ( type is "boolean".
+True to indicate if vacuum is required.
+Default is shrink wrap )
+* maximum_number_of_arrays ( type is "integer".
+The maximum number of arrays/panels that can be packed together in one inner package )

+## Configuration
+### Tolerances
+### Impedance
+### Stackup
+When describing the stackup configuration, you can use the following tags:

+* locked ( type is "boolean".
+True if the stackup is locked and cannot be altered by the manufacturer.
+Default is False )
+* ordered_outer_layers ( type is "boolean".
+True if the outer layers listed are in exact order.
+Default is True )
+* ordered_inner_layers ( type is "boolean".
+True if the inner layers listed are in exact order.
+Default is True )
+* file_name ( type is "string".
+The name of the file that describes the stackup in furter detail )